hopx-ai/mcp/README.md

 - [Model Context Protocol](https://modelcontextprotocol.io) - Protocol for AI-tool integration
 - [HOPX Sandbox API](https://hopx.ai) - Cloud container platform
 - [uvx](https://docs.astral.sh/uv/) - Fast Python package installer and runner

 ---

-## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.

----

-## Acknowledgments

-Special thanks to:
-- The Anthropic team for creating the Model Context Protocol
-- The FastMCP community for their excellent framework
-- All our contributors and early adopters

----